-Vladimir is also called "Didi" or, in one bizarre moment, "Albert."
+In a typical uber-confusing Beckett move, Vladimir is also called "Didi" or, in one bizarre moment, "Albert."

-Breaking into Waiting for Godot is daunting, but the solution is to just dive in.
+Breaking into Waiting for Godot is super daunting, but the solution is to just dive in.
 So let’s start off with Vladimir.
 If we wanted to take the easy way out, we’d say he was interchangeable with Estragon.
-But, in fact, Vladimir and Estragon are two very different characters.
+But a) we never want to take the easy way out and b) in fact, Vladimir and Estragon are two very different characters.

 Well, not quite.
 First of all, Vladimir’s claims might not be true.
 If we took his word for everything, we’d all be wearing bowlers and waiting for the moon to come up.
 His insistence that Estragon depends totally on him probably means that he needs Estragon just as much.
-It’s the original Bert and Ernie.
+It’s the original Bert and Ernie-type comradeship.
 Gogo might need Didi to tell him what to do and keep him alive, but Didi needs Gogo to need him.
 Make sense?

-Too scared to part but too hesitant to have a real friendship, the men are left in constant limbo—especially Vladimir.
+Too scared to part but too hesitant to have a real friendship, the men are left in constant limbo—especially Vlad.
 He wants to hug Gogo, but be doesn’t want to get too close.
 He gives up his jacket to his friend and shivers in the cold while singing him a lullaby, but then he flips out when Estragon tries to dish about his personal nightmares.
-Mixed signals much?
+Mixed signals, much?
 For one reason or another, Vladimir is incapable of having a real relationship.
 And that’s because of…

 Vladimir’s Inability to Cope with the Suffering of Others